Don't Forget Cancer Caregivers

 Cancer caregiving is overwhelming and isolating.
 It’s a lonely experience.
-Trying to always stay positive about an uncertain future is emotionally draining and exhausting.
+Trying to stay optimistic about an uncertain future is emotionally draining and exhausting.
 Here are my interviews with cancer caregivers who shared their journeys.

 I don’t want cancer caregivers to be forgotten.
-They are essential to the care and patient advocacy on behalf of their love one.
+They are essential to the care and patient advocacy on behalf of their loved ones.
 Cancer caregivers need self-care, therapeutic care, and help with paying for basic incidentals that add up.

-Because their lives are changed when they become caregivers, they forget to take care of themselves and because of the high cost of cancer treatment, they can no longer afford to do the things that can provide them with respite during their journey as caregivers.
+Because their lives are changed when they become caregivers, they forget to take care of themselves.
+Because of the high cost of cancer treatment, they can no longer afford to do the things that can provide them with respite during their journey as caregivers.

-My husband, who is in remission, paced for 8 miles after mile 50 in high winds and the very cold night air.
+My husband, who was in remission then, paced for 8 miles after mile 50 in high winds and the very cold night air.
 He also cooked and fed me.

 Running in 18 mph winds.
 Flying high at mile 20 while charging my FitBit on a portable charger.

 It's 1 am Sunday morning, Mother's Day.
 Jon joins me.

 After logging 100K (62.2 miles), I'm tired & sleep-deprived.
 I'm cold.
 I take a nap.

 After my nap, I went back out with an hour left on the clock on Mother's Day morning and logged a total of 63.9 miles, the last 14 in my Birkenstocks.
 I ran these miles in the coldest May 9 recorded in my area.
 Who knew!
 But I know we need to work hard to achieve what we want for the benefit of others.
 I dedicated this ultra to cancer caregivers.